-I remember my most childlike response of gratitude, about a year or two ago.
-(I randomly toggle between being 5, 15, and 55+; lately, 5 seems to be “on” more of the time…) :-) I walked out of a church building to the sight of a particularly spectacular sunset, very like this one:
+I remember my most childlike response of gratitude, a few years ago.
+(I randomly toggle between being 6, 16 and 60 lately–6 seems to be “on” more of the time, which is certainly the most fun!)
+I walked out of a building to a particularly spectacular sunset, very like this one:

 And even though I was enough older than 5 to feel a little foolish, I stood out there on the sidewalk and gave the Creator the sound of two hands clapping, through a trickle of tears and a great big grin.

-I’ve never felt closer to the Divine than in that moment, especially when an inner voice whispered, “I’m glad you noticed.”
+I’ve never felt closer to the Divine than in that golden moment, when an inner voice whispered, “I’m glad you noticed.”

-It’s likely that you’ll see this post after the calendar day for Thanksgiving is past.
-But if you decide to make Thanksgiving your mindset, any day you see this will be the right day to respond with attention, appreciation, and maybe applause for the gifts you are receiving from invisible hands of grace.
+Perhaps you’ll see this post after the U.S. calendar day for Thanksgiving is past.
+But if you decide to make Thanksgiving your Way, any day you see this will be the right day to respond with attention, appreciation, and maybe applause for the gifts you are receiving from invisible hands of Grace.
 I’ll be right there clapping with you.

 P.S.
 If you ever need a little reminder about a child’s-eye view of gratitude, just watch VeggieTales: Madame Blueberry.
-It’s my personal favorite for clearing the mind of “stuffism,” and filling the spirit with thankfulness and good wholesome laughter!
+It’s a perennial favorite for clearing the mind of “stuffism,” and filling the spirit with thankfulness and wholesome laughter!